Skip To Main Content

 Leah McFall

 Leah McFall (US’89, C’93) is a professional costume and set designer, as well as an award-winning visual artist in a wide range of media.
 She is currently designing for productions and teaching technical theatre courses at the College.
 Leah's main focus is on costume and set design for theatre and dance.
 She also produces fine art in a variety of fiber art and painting mediums.
 She is currently researching festival arts in the early modern period—their political uses and their connections with antiquity.
-Leah has over thirty design credits and exhibits in numerous shows, including Costume design for regional theatres in Chicago, Alton, and St. Louis, as well as for a show selected for the Kennedy Center Regional College Theatre Festival.
+Leah has over thirty design credits and exhibits in numerous shows, including costume design for regional theatres in Chicago, Alton, and St. Louis, as well as for a show selected for the Kennedy Center Regional College Theatre Festival.

 Dr. Brandon James O’Neil